Latedog/LostArts/Changelog/Dungeon__August_2020.md

 - Adjusted setDirectionalOffsets to use the offset parameter for diagonal movement
 - Added BladePsychic enemy and PsychicSlash trap (its attack)
 - Added Electromagnetizer enemy

+8/19:

+- Added Disabler enemy, Disabled afflictions, and DisablingField trap
+- Fixed a major bug with Timed afflictions where they would immediately stop working after one turn.
+The bug was that the m_exhausted variable was not being set in the new Affliction constructor, thus it would inadvertantly cause the afflictions to be destroyed, and thus the values became garbage.
+The m_exhausted member variable is now set to false in the class declaration.